logzio/logz-docs/_source/logzio_collections/_log-sources/github.md

 <div class="tasklist">

 ##### Open the webhook settings

 1. On your project page go to Setting -> Webhook

-2. On the payload url add your customer properties in the following format https://<<Listener>>:8071?token=<<Log Token>>&type=github
+2. On the payload url add your customer properties in the following format-

+https://<<Listener>>:8071?token=<<Log Token>>&type=github

 {% include log-shipping/log-shipping-token.html %}

 ###### Choose events to send

 You will have 3 options:

 * Just the push event.

 * Send me everything.

 * Let me select individual events.

 Choose the option that suite you well and save